 Marion is a very small city located in the state of Kentucky.
 With a population of 2,986 people and four constituent neighborhoods, Marion is the 135th largest community in Kentucky.

 The people who call Marion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marion residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marion include English, German, Dutch, and Scottish.
+Important ancestries of people in Marion include English, German, Dutch, and Scots-Irish.

 The most common language spoken in Marion is English.
 Other important languages spoken here include Spanish and German.